NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Spatial Distributions of Stellar Population

 \subsection{Outside-in Formation of NGC 147?}

 Stellar population gradients can provide us insight into the evolution of a galaxy.
-Observational studies have suggested that dwarf spheroidal (dSph)\footnote{Some studies call the fainter dwarf ellipticals spheroidal galaxies \citep{Kormendy2009}. } galaxies in the Local Group generally have positive age gradients and negative metallicity gradients \citep[e.g.,][]{Koleva2011,Kirby2011}.
-The observed gradients are usually explained as the result of ``outside-in'' formation\citep[e.g.,][]{Benitez-Llambay2016, Revaz2018,Genina2019}, where the metals accumulate at the center of the galaxy, and the star formation becomes more concentrated with time.
+Observational studies have suggested that dSph\footnote{Some studies call the fainter dwarf ellipticals spheroidal galaxies \citep{Kormendy2009}. } galaxies in the Local Group generally have positive age gradients and negative metallicity gradients \citep[e.g.,][]{Koleva2011,Kirby2011}.
+The observed gradients are usually explained as a result of outside-in formation\citep[e.g.,][]{Benitez-Llambay2016, Revaz2018,Genina2019}, where the metals accumulate at the center of the galaxy, and the star formation becomes more concentrated with time.
 In particular, \citet{Genina2019} identified that ram pressure---imposed by the massive host galaxy when the satellite galaxy falls in---can compress the gas at the center of the satellite galaxy while stripping the gas from the outskirts.
 Consequently, the star formation at the center can be reignited while the outer regions are quenched, giving rise to the gradients observed in the Local Group dSphs.
-The age and metallicity gradients of NGC 147 found in this work are in alignment with the ``outside-in'' scenario, if the age gradient detected in the PCWI field is real.
+The age and metallicity gradients of NGC 147 found in this work are in alignment with the outside-in scenario, if the age gradient detected in the PCWI field is real.

-As NGC 147 has no H$\,${\sc i} detection \citep{Young1997}, tidal stripping and ram pressure stripping are very likely to have played an important role in quenching the star formation and shaping the observed radial gradients in NGC 147. \citet{Crnojevic2014} uncovered the presence of extended tidal tails in NGC 147.
-The tails indicate a strong tidal interaction with its host galaxy M31. \citet{Geha2006} found kinematic evidence for tidal disruption in another M31 dwarf elliptical satellite, NGC 205. \citet{Mayer2006} showed that the combined effects of tides and ram pressure are significantly more effective at removing the gas from the dwarfs than tidal stripping alone.
+As NGC 147 has no H$\,${\sc i} detection \citep{Young1997}, tidal stripping and ram pressure stripping are very likely to have played an important role in quenching the star formation and shaping the observed radial gradients in this galaxy. \citet{Crnojevic2014} uncovered the presence of extended tidal tails in NGC 147.
+The tails indicate a strong tidal interaction with its host galaxy, M31. \citet{Geha2006} found kinematic evidence for tidal disruption in another M31 dE satellite, NGC 205. \citet{Mayer2006} showed that the combined effects of tides and ram pressure are significantly more successful at removing the gas from the dwarfs than tidal stripping alone.
 In addition, \citet{Kormendy1985} and \citet{Kormendy2012} also suggested that ram-pressure stripping would be one of the major quenching mechanisms for dSph galaxies in the Local Group.